・

 ■Recommended for

-- You can select launch intervals of 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes for the trigger.
+・You can select the trigger interval from 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.

 How was it?
 By integrating GitHub with Wrike, it seems like you can automatically reflect GitHub information in Wrike and smoothly manage your projects.
 This reduces the hassle of manual entry, maintains the accuracy of information, and significantly improves work efficiency.
 Especially for business people managing multiple projects simultaneously, this automation flow will be a powerful support.
 It's appealing that by using